High School Student

 Currently, my concerns are versatility in my portfolio for art school admission in terms of media and style, as well as being able to take my art beyond where I am currently, and to examine my own art making process and my motivations.

 My short term goals are to take my art a step up from where I am and push myself further beyond my comfort zone, as well as unlock more of my creativity.
-My long term goals are to study illustration and go into concept art for video games or movies.”Purchase a portfolio critique
+My long term goals are to study illustration and go into concept art for video games or movies.”Purchase a critique or Skype consult